CarsonSo/knowledge_distill_nlp/README.md

 ```
 To train teacher models, you should specify the output directory of saving model weights.

-To start distillation, you should also specify the trained teacher model directory.
+To start distillation, you should also specify the directory of trained teacher model.

 ### Machine Reading Comprehension Task
 ```